wiltonlazary/arangodb/README.md

 2.5: [![Build Status](https://secure.travis-ci.org/arangodb/arangodb.png?branch=2.5)](http://travis-ci.org/arangodb/arangodb)
 Master: [![Build Status](https://secure.travis-ci.org/arangodb/arangodb.png?branch=master)](http://travis-ci.org/arangodb/arangodb)

 ArangoDB is a multi-model, open-source database with flexible data models for documents, graphs, and key-values.
 Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
 Use ACID transactions if you require them.
-Scale horizontally and vertically with a few mouse clicks.
+Scale horizontally with a few mouse clicks.

-The supported data models can be used in combination and allow ArangoDB to be the aggregation point for your data.
+The supported data models can be mixed in queries and allow ArangoDB to be the aggregation point for your data.

 To get started, try one of our 10 minutes [tutorials](https://www.arangodb.com/tutorials) in your favourite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).